jhool-io/ubiquitous-octo-journey/WeatherSwift_PHPJS/README.md

-**Technology Stack:** PHP + React + OpenWeatherMap API **Goal:** Build a functional weather search app where users can enter a city name and see current weather data.
+**Technology Stack:** PHP + React + OpenWeatherMap API

+**Goal:** Build a functional weather search app where users can enter a city name and see current weather data.
-## 🚀 Complete the Implementation
-Follow the TODO comments in each file to implement the required functionality.

 ## 📁 Project Structure